victorino3/victorino3/README.md

 - 🔭 I’m currently working on self project
 - 👯 I’m looking to collaborate on start up project
 - ⚡ Fun fact: I love solve bugs 😄
-.Call for _collaboration so that we can grow even more._
+- - ⚡ Fun fact: **Looking for first job as programmer web or mobile** .Call for _collaboration so that we can grow even more._
 -Languages:
 **Portuguese and English**